natcap/invest.users-guide/source/fisheries.rst

     *Example Filepath:* \\InVEST\\Fisheries\\

 2. **Area(s) of Interest (optional)**.
 The provided shapefile is used to display outputs within the subregion(s) of interest.
-The layer should contain one feature for every subregion of interest, each feature of which should have a ‘NAME’ attribute matching a corresponding subregion in the Population Parameters File.
-The 'NAME' attribute can be numeric or alphabetic, but must be unique within the given file.
+The layer should contain one feature for every subregion of interest, each feature of which should have a ‘Name’ attribute (case-sensitive) matching a corresponding subregion in the Population Parameters CSV File.
+The 'Name' attribute value can be numeric or alphabetic, but must be unique within the given file.

     *Filetype:* Polygon Shapefile (SHP)

     *Example Filepath:* \\InVEST\\Fisheries\\Input\\lobster_subregions.shp

-    *Requirement:* must have a 'NAME' attribute in the shapefile’s attribute table.
+    *Requirement:* must have a 'Name' attribute in the shapefile’s attribute table.

 3. **Number of Time Steps for Model Run (required)**.
 The number of time steps the simulation shall execute before completion.
 Must be a positive integer.
 The time step can use any unit of time relevant to the population.
 Consult `Time Step Units`_ for advice on selecting time step duration.